Where To Go On Holiday In August?

 Health and medical information

 There is SOS Medica Mongolia UB International Clinic in Mongolia.
-If you need more information about emergency in Mongolia click here.
+If you need more information about an emergency in Mongolia click here.

 What to pack to Mongolia